-Item Function System Time This option allows you to change the system time, using the format hour : minute : second .
+Item Function System Time This option allows you to change the system time, using the format hour: minute: second .
 You can change the system time here or from your operating system's command prompt.
-System Date This option allows you to change the system date, using the format month day, year .
+System Date This option allows you to change the system date, using the format month / day / year .
 You can change the system date here or from your operating system's command prompt.
 Diskette A This option allows you to specify the type of diskette drive mounted inside the notebook.
-The default setting for this option is 3.5", 1.44MB disk drive.
-HDD LBA Mode The NEC Versa 2400 supports LBA (logical block addressing) mode which is Enabled automatically for large capacity hard drives over DOS' limit of 528MB.
+The default setting for this option is 3.5", 1.44 MB disk drive.
 Hard Disk This option allows you to specify the type of hard drive mounted inside the notebook.
 Select the Auto option to instruct the BIOS to automatically detect the relevant parameters of the hard drive.
 Some hard drives, however, do not respond correctly to the values detected.
 In such cases, you must search and select, from the list, the make and model of the drive being used.
 Base Memory This field reports the amount of base (or conventional) memory found by the BIOS during its POST.
-The value should not exceed or go below 640KB.
+The value should not exceed or go below 640 KB.
 Extended Memory This field reports the amount of extended memory found by the BIOS during POST.
 The value displayed is the amount of the memory address map.
-Because all models in the NEC Versa 2400 series have a minimum of 8MB of memory as the standard configuration, this value should not be less than 3072KB.
-Boot Sequence This option allows you to configure the computer to which drive it will first try to look for the operating system.
-Select A: then C: if you want to boot from a diskette.
-If there is no diskette found in the floppy drive, the computer will then try to load the operating system from the hard drive.
+Because all models in the NEC Versa 2500 Series have a minimum of 16 MB of memory as the standard configuration, this value should not be less than 7168 KB.
+Boot Options This option allows you to configure the computer to which drive it first looks for the operating system.
+Select A:, CD-ROM (if installed) then C: if you want to boot from a diskette.
+If there is no diskette found in the floppy drive, the computer then tries to load the operating system from the CD-ROM.
+If there is no CD-ROM then the computer tries to load the operating system from the hard drive.
 Select C: then A: if you want to boot from a hard drive.
-If there is no operating system found in the hard drive the computer will try to load the operating system from a floppy drive.
-Select C : only if the hard drive already holds an operating system and all necessary startup file configurations.
-Num Lock This option allows you to toggle the Num Lock key on or off.
-Keyboard Repeat Rate This option allows you to select the auto-repeat key speed.
-Possible values include 2, 6, 10, 13.3, 18.5, 21.8, 26.7, or 30 seconds.
+If there is no operating system found in the hard drive the computer tries to load the operating system from a floppy drive.
+Select C: only if the hard drive already holds an operating system and all necessary startup file configurations.
+SETUP prompt Setting this to enabled display "Press <f2> to Enter SETUP" on boot; Setting to disable suppresses the message, but pressing <f2> will still enter SETUP.</f2></f2>